 We’re loving the new track from The 1975, and the video gives us Matt Healy just doing his thing.

 Matt Healy – singer with The 1975 – not only makes great music, but he’s long been a vocal and visible supporter of the LGBTQ community.

-It was only a couple of weeks ago that we were applauding Healy’s public defiance of the ban on homosexuality in the United Arab Emirates, when he kissed a male audience member during a performance in Dubai.
+A recent example is Healy’s public defiance of the ban on homosexuality in the United Arab Emirates, when he kissed a male audience member during a performance in Dubai.